A variable ADAF disk model for X-ray binary systems: Abstract

 \section{Abstract}

 We propose a variable ADAF disk model for X-ray binary systems.
-In this model, the accretion flow consists of an outer thin disk and an inner optically thick advection-dominated accretion flow (ADAF) torus.
-The size of the turbulent ADAF is variable.
+In this model, the accretion flow consists of an outer thin disk and an inner thick ADAF torus.
+The ADAF is turbulent, optically thick, and variable in size.
 A complete cycle of ADAF contraction, transition to a thin disk, and subsequent re-expansion corresponds to the rapid rise, peak, and decay phases observed in the X-ray outbursts of black hole binaries.
 This cycle also tracks the canonical evolution through the low-hard, high-soft, and back to the low-hard state in the hardness-intensity diagram.
-The model unifies the presence of near-ISCO Fe emission lines with the truncated disk paradigm, as observed in the black hole system GX 339-4.
+Turbulence in the ADAF, along with second-order Fermi acceleration, naturally generates a power-law particle spectrum that directly corresponds to the power-law X-ray spectra observed in most X-ray binary systems.
+This model unifies the presence of near-ISCO Fe emission lines with the truncated disk paradigm, as observed in the black hole system GX 339-4.
 It explains the 35-day period in the neutron star system Her X-1 more effectively through variable ADAF sizes than through a precessing disk.
 This variable ADAF framework may be extended to explain similar phenomena in active galactic nuclei.